KasperFyhn/generative-ai-course/Use cases/Brainstorming about an idea or a topic.md

 ### Cons
 - **Dependency Risk:** Over-reliance on AI may limit independent creative thinking.
 - **Quality Assessment:** Not all generated ideas may be feasible, suitable or appropriate.
-- **Ethical Considerations:** AI-generated content raises questions about the authenticity of creative output.

 ## Practical Exercises
 Engage with generative AI through practical exercises to enhance your brainstorming skills.